Track geometry: Vertical layout

 Vertical layout is the track layout on the vertical plane.
 This can be thought of as the elevation view which is the side view of the track to show track elevation.
 In track geometry, the vertical layout involves concepts such as crosslevel, cant and gradient.

 Reference rail

 The reference rail is the base rail that is used as a reference point for the measurement.
 It can vary in different countries.
 Most countries use one of the rails as the reference rail.
-For example, the United States uses the reference rail as the line rail which is the east rail of tangent track running north and south, the north rail of tangent track running east and west, the outer rail (the rail that is further away from the center) on curves, or the outside rails in multiple track territory.
+For example, North America uses the reference rail as the line rail which is the east rail of tangent track running north and south, the north rail of tangent track running east and west, the outer rail (the rail that is further away from the center) on curves, or the outside rails in multiple track territory.
 For Swiss railroad, the reference rail for tangent track is the center line between two rails, but it is the outside rail for curved track.